Herat (1793–1863): Civil War in Herat and final victory of Kamran Shah (1823–1829)

 After Mustafa Khan's death, Mahmud Shah and Kamran Shah immediately started fighting each other for control.
 Mahmud fled to Khwaja Ansari's tomb at Gazurgah, and then 6 months later fled across the Murghab to seek the aid of the Jamshidi tribes.
 Kamran Shah needed help, so he requested the aid of Iran.
 In July 1826 Hasan Ali Mirza Qajar sent 6,000 or 10,000 men with 4 guns to the aid of Kamran Shah.
 When they reached Herat on July 16, 1826, they combined with 2,000 of Kamran's troops and marched towards the Murghab.
 However, spies leaked Kamran's plans to Mahmud, who set up an ambush.
 The Aimaqs and Uzbeks completely routed the Iranians, and Mahmud marched onward to Herat.
 However, Mahmud refused to storm the citadel, instead camping outside, meaning that "all the benefit of the Badghis victory quickly dissipated" and his siege of Herat failed.

 Mahmud fled to the Hazaras of Qala-e Naw but Kamran sent an army after him.
 The Herati army starved the Hazaras of supplies and forced them to hand over Mahmud.
 However, he fled to Lash-Juwain rather than being taken prisoner.
 In 1827 Kamran took pity on Mahmud and invited him back to Herat.
-In 1828-29 Ata Mohammad Khan Alakozai died.
-His son Sardar Din Mohammad Khan Alakozai then succeeded him as vazir.
-However, due to the courtiers being against this appointment, he was forced to give up the viziership to his 40 year old cousin, Yar Mohammad Khan Alakozai.
+In 1828–29 Ata Muhammad Khan Alakozai died.
+His son, Sardar Din Muhammad Khan Alakozai, succeeded him as vazir.
+However, due to the courtiers being against this appointment, he was forced to give up the viziership to his 40-year-old cousin, Yar Muhammad Khan Alakozai.
 The first act Yar Mohammad Khan did in 1829 was to depose Mahmud Shah, who died shortly after.
 Kamran then became the ruler.